ingitdb/ingitdb.github.io/index.md

 - webhooks
 - REST endpoints for views and individual records
 - REST API for editing

-IngitDB is somewhat like static site CMS (*Hugo, Jekyll, etc.*) but a database.

 ## When use and when not to use IngitDB